Key-Drop Review

 Standard structure for the category.

-Streamer / Referral Codes
+Streamer / referral offers

 Games and Game Modes

-On Key-Drop, the catalog is overwhelmingly the operator's own cases (Proprietary,) plus a handful of game modes layered on top.
+On Key-Drop, the catalog is overwhelmingly the operator's own cases (Proprietary) plus a handful of game modes layered on top.
 There's no Pragmatic Play or Hacksaw Gaming slot library here, different vertical, different structure.

 Standard Case Opening